 Keeping kids out of jail and in their families.

-Mending Point's home monitoring services provide alternatives to detention monitoring services for youth needing to take positive and determined steps forward towards a better future.
-KYUMH responds to referrals from the Department of Juvenile Justice throughout Kentucky to provide these services to court ordered youth.
+KyUMH's home monitoring services provide alternatives to detention monitoring services for youth needing to take positive and determined steps forward towards a better future.
+KyUMH responds to referrals from the Department of Juvenile Justice throughout Kentucky to provide these services to court ordered youth.
 We not only monitor their location, but we assist the families in accessing needed resources.
 Our goal is to stabilize the family giving youth the help they need, so that they will not be removed from their home.

 According to the Office of Juvenile Justice and Delinquency Prevention, status offenders* do not require secure detention to ensure their compliance with court orders or to protect public safety.
 However, recent data indicate that one-third of all youth held in juvenile detention centers are detained for status offenses and technical violations of probation (Arthur, 2001).
 Detaining youth in facilities prior to adjudication should be an option of last resort only for serious, violent, and chronic offenders and for those who repeatedly fail to appear for scheduled court dates.
 Secure detention and confinement are almost never appropriate for status offenders and certain other small groups of offenders those who are very young, vulnerable, first-time offenders; those charged with non-serious offenses; and those with active, involved parents or strong community-based support systems.